ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 would cause the response to exceed the EDNS0 size {{?RFC9715}} (and thus setting TC=1), it SHOULD be omitted.

-If the SDE option was not present in the DNS request, the DNS server MUST NOT include structured JSON data and SHOULD convey the EXTRA-TEXT field as human-readable text in accordance with {{!RFC8914}}.
+If the SDE option was not present in the DNS request, the DNS server MUST NOT include structured JSON data.
+In such a case, the DNS server conveys the EXTRA-TEXT field as human-readable text in accordance with {{!RFC8914}}.
 This provides backwards compatibility with clients and servers implementing {{?RFC8914}} but which do not implement this specification.